roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

 * Look at results of preliminary data analysis (brightness, hue, variance, edge score)
   * Which images should we include in our analysis of style?
   * What are the consequences of eliminating data from our replication?
-* Look at clustering and visualization notebook
+* What additional measures did Manovich or Bailey (artnome) employ?
-* Look at advanced visual features notebook
+* Look at dimensional reduction, clustering, and visualization notebook

 ## Assigned Readings